 How do you choose the right wedding gown train length – what should you consider?
 The wrong train will not enhance your body shape, will look inappropriate for the venue or dress or venue or look like a mismatch for your event type.
 Let me walk you through the details of the 7 important things that determine the length of wedding gown you should choose.

 It’s true that the trains enhance the beauty and elegance of a wedding gown.
 Imagine the back (train) of your wedding dress when you’re walking down the aisle?
 What train length do you see?
 Read this guide before deciding on the length of train for your wedding gown or you may regret it.
 A couple of things go into choosing bridal gown train length.
 The wrong length of wedding gown train will not enhance your body features, will look inappropriate for your venue and your dress.
 In this guide, I’ll share with you the 7 important things to consider when choosing the length of your wedding gown train.

 Length of Wedding Gown Trains: 7 Things to Consider When Shopping

 There are many styles of wedding gown trains in the market.
 You can have the same style of a wedding dress in versions of short train, medium train and long train.
-The setting / formality of a venue, wedding gown style and bride’s body shape are guides to choosing the appropriate bridal gown train.
-For more on the things that matter when choosing length of your train, use our guide below to help you choose the right length of train for your wedding gown.
+The setting/formality of a venue, wedding gown style and bride’s body shape are guides to choosing the appropriate bridal gown train.
+For more on the things that matter when choosing the length of your train, use our guide below to help you choose the right length of dress-train for your wedding gown.

 1. Consider Your Body Shape When Choosing Train Length